mutantturkey/FlyTracking/fly-tools/README.markdown

 mask-generator
 -------------

-This tool creates masks from cropped video frames, which the need to be filtered by the FilterFlyMask tool.
+This tool creates binary masks from cropped video frames, which the need to be filtered by the FilterFlyMask tool.

+The program works by doing 3 specific image manipulations to the input images.

+1. subtract the background image from the input image
+2. auto-level the image.
+This operation sets the lightest pixel to white and then normalizes the rest of the image accordingly.
+This step is important to ensure that the mask output is relatively similar when ligt conditions are changing during a sequence.
+3. Threshold the image, anything over 30% is marked as white, the rest is black

 Usage: